 Rutile electrodes contain a high proportion of titanium oxide (rutile) in the coating.
 Titanium oxide promotes easy arc ignition, smooth arc operation and low spatter.
 These electrodes are general purpose electrodes with good welding properties.
 They can be used with AC and DC power sources and in all positions.
 The electrodes are especially suitable for welding fillet joints in the horizontal/vertical (H/V) position.

-- moderate weld metal mechanical properties
+- moderate weld metal mechanical properties, such as tensile strength

 - good bead profile produced through the viscous slag

 - positional welding possible with a fluid slag (containing fluoride)

 - easily removable slag